University of Minnesota Procedure

 The department administrator monitors for the receipt of program income and contacts the SFR accounts receivable accountant if it does not appear as expected.

-7. The PI and SPA GA monitor program income levels.
+7. The PI monitors program income levels.

 8. The SFR accountant reports program income to the sponsor.